Rockport Walk Test: How to Estimate VO2 Max (Formula, Calculator & Steps)

 VO2 max percentiles allow you to more quantitatively compare your VO2 max to age- and sex-matched peers.

 For example, if you are a 44-year-old male with a VO2 max of 45 mL/kg/min, you’re in about the 75th percentile for your age.
-This means that your VO2 max is higher than about 75 percent of men your age.
+This means your VO2 max is higher than that of about 75 percent of men your age.

 VO2 Max Percentiles for Men